 - Small cast iron skillet

-- Bake the brie at 375 degrees F for about 15 minutes or until the brie is all melty inside the coating.
+- Bake the brie for about 15 minutes or until the brie is all melty inside the brie rind.

-- Pour the entire jar of sweet and spicy jam over the top of the baked brie.
+- Pour the entire jar of sweet and spicy jam over the top of the brie.

-- Cut the brie open so the cheese oozes out and melds with the jam.
+- Cut the brie open with a sharp knife so the cheese oozes out and melds with the jam.